UniStuttgart-IKR/MeisterStack/README.md

 MeisterStack is a lightweight Infrastructure-as-a-Service (IaaS) tool that enables the user to mange virtual machines, block-storage and networking resources across multiple machines in multiple clusters.
 Its goal is to enable small labs and research clusters with a cloud-like experience.
-It's architecture is inspired mainly by Kubernetes and OpenStack.
+It's architecture is inspired by Kubernetes, Oakestra and OpenStack.

 > [!WARNING]
-> The project is at the moment considered in `ALPHA` stage, all features are proven in the lab but to reach
+> The project is at the moment considered in `ALPHA` stage, [most features are proven in the lab]("docs/FEATURES.md") but to reach
 > `BETA`, long-term tests and support for Linstor and Vitastor is planned to support 1st-class NVMe-storage solutions.
-> This project heavily used AI for implementation and testing, when the project reaches `BETA` stage the generated
+> This project heavily used [AI for implementation and testing]("docs/AI_GUIDELINES.md"), when the project reaches `BETA` stage the generated
 > code will be fully reviewed!

 ## Architecture